Estate and Inheritance Tax

 While it was possible to take advantage of both spouses’ exemptions before portability, it was harder.
 To qualify for portability, a federal estate tax return must be filed by the estate of the spouse who dies first and the surviving spouse must meet various requirements.

 FriedmanLaw can prepare an estate plan to ensure that your estate qualifies for portability.
 With millions of dollars in taxes at stake, it pays to get professional estate planning guidance.

 The federal estate tax shares its exemption with federal gift tax.
 In other words, if you make a gift of $1 million, you may not have to pay federal gift tax, but your federal estate tax exemption will be reduced by $1 million.
 If you make large gifts during your lifetime, you may owe federal gift and estate taxes even if the value of your estate is under the exemption amount.
 However, estate planning may help minimize any tax.

 New Jersey and New York Estate Tax

-If you die a resident of New Jersey, your estate is subject to NJ estate taxes.
+If you die a resident of New Jersey, your estate may be subject to NJ estate taxes.
 Like federal estate tax, this is a tax imposed on the value of your estate.
 The NJ estate tax rate is much lower than federal rates but it applies to many more New Jersey residents because the New Jersey exemption was only $675,000 until 2017.
 So if the total value of your estate on the day you die was more than $675,000 you may have had to pay New Jersey estate tax.
 In 2017, that exemption was raised to $2 million, and in 2018 the New Jersey estate tax was eliminated.
 That said, due to NJ budgetary issues it’s possible the estate tax will come back, so it may be wise to do planning to minimize future NJ estate tax.